facebookexperimental/MIRAI/annotations/README.md

 * always checked at runtime ('checked_macro')
 * checked at runtime only for debug builds ('debug_checked_macro')

-Additionally, the runtime checked kinds provides eq and ne varieties, leaving us with:
+Additionally, the runtime checked kinds provides eq and ne varieties, leaving us (for assume) with:
 * assume!
 * checked_assume!
 * checked_assume_eq!